Starbucks is Creating a 'Digital Third Place,' Complete with NFTs

 People will also be able to purchase “limited-edition” stamps (NFTs) through a built-in marketplace within the Starbucks Odyssey web app experience.
 Limited-edition stamps will be available for all members to purchase with a credit card.
 No crypto wallet or cryptocurrency will be required.

-It allows users to “claim an ownership stake in their loyalty to Starbucks,” the company said in a release.
+It allows users to “claim an ownership stake in their loyalty to Starbucks,” the company said.

 Each digital collective stamp will include a point value based on rarity.
 They can then be bought or sold among members within the marketplace, with ownership secured on a blockchain.